shantamcbain/comserv2/Comserv/root/Documentation/Documentation_Workflow.md

 2. Verify that the user has the appropriate role to view the documentation
 3. Ensure the file has a supported extension (.md, .tt, .html, .txt)
 4. Check the logs for any errors in the documentation scanning process
+5. Verify that the file follows the correct naming conventions
+6. Check that the documentation controller is properly initialized

+## Maintenance

+Regular maintenance tasks for the documentation system:

+1. Review and update existing documentation for accuracy
+2. Remove outdated documentation
+3. Check for broken links or references
+4. Ensure all new features have corresponding documentation
+5. Verify that role-based access is correctly configured